-Espresso feels thick due to factors like high-pressure extraction, blending oils and solids, fine coffee grind, and increased extraction surface area.
-The pressure brews a flavorful mix by extracting more soluble solids.
-Emulsification combines oils and solids for richness.
-A fine grind helps extraction, while compact grounds allow even water flow.
-The viscosity of well-made espresso is like warm honey, with a creamy mouthfeel from oils.
-It's a balance of grind size, pressure, and extraction.
-You'll discover more about the intricacies behind the thickness and flavor of espresso.
+Espresso has a thick texture due to factors such as high-pressure extraction, blending oils and solids, fine coffee grind, and increased extraction surface area.
+The high pressure used in brewing creates a flavorful mixture by extracting more soluble solids.
+Emulsification combines oils and solids to add richness to the drink.
+A fine grind contributes to better extraction, while compact grounds ensure even water flow.
+Well-made espresso has a viscosity similar to warm honey, with a creamy mouthfeel from the oils.
+The thickness and flavor of espresso result from a combination of grind size, pressure, and extraction.
+Exploring these details will give you a deeper understanding of what makes espresso unique.

 Key Takeaways